NethServer/docs/administrator-manual/en/webtop5.rst

 Mobile devices based on Apple iOS fully support folders / categories for calendar, contacts and activities (called reminders), including original colors.

-Mobile devices based on Android support only calendars and contacts (activities are not supported), but using the Google Calendar application all items will have the same colour.
+Mobile devices based on Android support only calendars and contacts (activities are not supported), but using the Google Calendar application all items will have the same color.

 Installing and using the `CloudCal <https://pselis.com/cloudcal/>`_ application, you can change the colors associated with each calendar, including shared ones.